Create and manage account

 Web UI - SSO

 Data Forest uses the kr.df.naverncp.com domain.
-Due to the maintenance of login information through cookie-based authentication, users are not required to perform separate login procedures when accessing the same domain.
+Due to the maintenance of login information through cookie-based information, you are not required to perform separate login procedures when accessing the same domain.
 If you have logged in to koya-nn1.kr.df.naverncp.com, you can also access rm1.kr.df.naverncp.com directly.
 The SSO works based on HTTP cookies, so SSO is not applicable if the domain is different.

 1. Access the web server that supports web SSO.

-2. When the login window appears, enter the account name and password you specified when creating Data Forest in the Username and Password fields, and then click the [LOGIN] button.
+2. When the login window appears, enter the account name and password you specified when creating Data Forest in the Username and Password fields, and then click [LOGIN].

 df-auth_01_vpc_ko